Why active listening is important

 Chances are that you are talking about things or topics that you already know if you are the one who is doing all the talking.
 Because how could you be talking about things you don’t know anything about?

-It’s not what you know that’s critical, it’s what you don’t know yet what’s the most significant, and will transform your life through new experiences.
+It’s not what you know that’s critical, it’s what you don’t know yet that’s the most significant and will transform your life through new experiences.
 Your vision or personality won’t develop from the information that you already know.

 You are transformed by new knowledge that changes your perception of life.
 Sometimes it’s good to just stay quiet and observe.

 People open up if they feel that you’re investing time in them when you’re truly listening.
-This is essential in order to get those around you to tell the truth and in order to get to know what opinions those individuals truly have.
+This is essential to get those around you, to tell the truth, and to get to know what opinions those individuals truly have.

 If people get the feeling that you’re not paying attention, then they might not trust you enough to open up, or even to tell you the truth.

-If you are really paying attention to what someone’s saying, then you would be surprised what they tell you.
+If you are paying attention to what someone’s saying, then you will be surprised by what they tell you.
 They’ll tell you all sorts of things, and will often share their deepest secrets with you.

 You will notice a stronger and better relationship if you start listening more attentively to others.